skupperproject/skupper/doc/tls/README.md

 ### Manually Managing Link and RouterAccess tlsCredentials

-Full manual control of TLS Certificates can be accomplished by manually managing RouterAccess and Links.
+Full manual control of TLS certificates can be accomplished by manually managing RouterAccess and Links.

 This example sets up the following: